JetS3t Cockpit

 The login dialog offers a choice of three ways to provide your credentials:

-in your S3 account and can only be accessed with the
+• Online: Your credentials are stored online in your Amazon S3 or Google Storage account and can only be accessed with the correct Passphrase and Password.

 The credentials are stored in a private bucket whose name is based on a hash of your passphrase.
 The credentials file itself is publicly readable but the object's name cannot be guessed as it is based on a hash of your password, as well as being encrypted with this password.